dfst/deepforge/docs/tutorials/storage.rst

 Using data available different storage backends
 -----------------------------------------------
-In `DeepForge` there are several options to upload/import an artifact to/from.
+In DeepForge there are several options to upload/import an artifact to/from.

-In this example, we will look into importing an existing file in `sciserver-files <https://apps.sciserver.org/dashboard/files/uservolumes>`_ for use in `DeepForge`.
-If you have a file called `dataset.npz` in sciserver-files, in a user volume called `Datasets` in the `Storage Volume Pool` and you want to Import it in `DeepForge`, Select `Import existing data` from the Artifact Index as highlighted below:
+In this example, we will look into importing an existing file in `sciserver-files <https://apps.sciserver.org/dashboard/files/uservolumes>`_ for use in DeepForge.
+If you have a file called `dataset.npz` in sciserver-files, in a user volume called `Datasets` in the `Storage Volume Pool` and you want to Import it in DeepForge, Select `Import existing data` from the Artifact Index as highlighted below:

 .. figure:: import_existing_data.png
     :align: center